lagotto/lagotto/docs/Installation.md

 CouchDB is used to store the responses from external API calls, MySQL is used for everything else.
 The application has been tested with Apache/Passenger, but should also run in other deployment environments, e.g. Nginx/Unicorn or WEBrick.
 ALM uses Ruby on Rails 3.2.x.
 The application has extensive test coverage using Rspec and Cucumber.

 #### Ruby 1.9
 ALM requires Ruby 1.9.3.
 Not all Linux distributions include Ruby 1.9 as a standard install, which makes it more difficult than it should be.
 [RVM][rvm] and [Rbenv][rbenv] are Ruby version management tools for installing Ruby 1.9.
 Unfortunately they also introduce additional dependencies.
+The ALM application has not been tested with Ruby 2.0.

 #### Installation Options
 There are many installation options, but the following two should cover most scenarios:

 * on a development machine: installation in a virtual machine via Vagrant is strongly recommended
-* on a server: manual installation is recommended, with code updates via Capistrano
+* on a server: installation in a virtual machine via Vagrant or manual installation is recommended, with code updates via Capistrano

-Instructions for automated installation via VMware or Amazon EC2 will be added soon.
-Hosting the ALM application at a Platform as a Service (PaaS) provider such as Heroku is possible, but has not been tested.
+Hosting the ALM application at a Platform as a Service (PaaS) provider such as Heroku or OpenShift is possible, but has not been tested.

 ## Automatic Installation using Vagrant
 This is the preferred way to install the ALM application on a development machine.
 The application will automatically be installed in a self-contained virtual machine.
 Download and install [Virtualbox][virtualbox] and [Vagrant][vagrant].
 Then install the application with: